Everything You Need To Know About Your Satellite Internet Data Cap

 When customers purchase an internet plan, there are are frequently 10 or more pages of terms and conditions in the Residential Service Agreement they’re required to sign.
 If the plan is for satellite internet, one of those terms is your data cap.
 A satellite data cap is a limit on how much bandwidth you can use in any given monthly billing cycle.

 There are two important pieces of information to look at when you’re considering purchasing satellite internet services; what speed you are getting, and how much bandwidth you can use.
 It’s easy to confuse the two, but think of it this way: Your internet speed is how fast you can get data from the internet, and your data cap is how much information you’re allowed to get.
 This guide is all about satellite data caps.
-For more information on internet speeds, check out our guide to How Much Internet Speed Do I Need.
+For more information on internet speeds, check out our guide to Check How Much Internet Speed Do I Need.

 Internet speeds are measured in megabits per second (mbps), where satellite data caps are measured in gigabytes (gb) per billing cycle.
 Billing cycles average one month in length, even if they don’t start on the first of the month.

 Depending on the service provider and purchased plan, you may have a satellite data cap as low as 10gb per billing cycle.
 This means that in one month-long period, your household network can be used to access 10 gigabytes of information before your service is impacted.
 According to Netflix, the amount of data used to stream for one hour can be as low as 0.3gb, or as high as 8gb!
 Approximately 1gb of data is used per hour of streaming in 720p resolution.
 720p video resolution is considered to be high definition, but it’s in the middle of the spectrum on image quality.